Typical API Usage Scenarios

 With the attachment IDs in hand, initiate a GET request to https://api.precoro.com/attachments/{id} for each attachment you want to download.
 This will allow you to download the associated files.

-How to Get Items Custom Fields from Documents
+How to Get Custom Fields from Items

-1. Find Items Custom Field ID
+1. Find Custom Fields for Items ID

 For example, let’s take a request with Invoices: https://api.precoro.com/invoices/45